 In the design and operation of buildings and mechanical systems, an advanced understanding of human comfort presents opportunities to save energy and increase thermal comfort.
 The standard convention of attempting to maintain a narrow temperature band can be an energy-intensive practice.
 Instead, using CBE’s comfort prediction tools with ASHRAE Standard-55 as a guide, designers may find that a wider temperature band will provide adequate comfort and save a significant amount of energy.
 In other cases, the tool can be used to assess the comfort of low-energy designs.

-We have identified a number of features that will be important for practitioners, and will phase them in as we develop and improve the tool.
-We will include the ability to plot how the comfort area changes in the psychrometric chart when clothing, metabolic activity, air velocity or mean radiant temperature are varied within a given range.
+We developed a number of features that are important for practitioners: (a) ability to compare two or three thermal comfort scenarios (compare tool); (b) ability to plot how the comfort area changes in the psychrometric chart when clothing, metabolic activity, air velocity or mean radiant temperature are varied within a given range (range tool).

 We plan to allow users to upload a weather file in EnergyPlus format (.epw) or comma-separated values (CSV) format to calculate the running average temperature for the adaptive comfort model.
 We will also enable the CSV import/export of the results.

 The tool will be continuously updated based on any approved changes to ASHRAE 55 Standard 55-2013.

 Hoyt, T., K.H.
 Lee, H. Zhang, E. Arens, and T. Webster.
 Energy savings from extended air temperature setpoints and reductions in room air mixing.
 Proceedings, International Conference on Environmental Ergonomics, 2009.